HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/wcm_mls_export_import.md

 -contenthandlerPath <contenthandlerPath> -dxUsername <dxUsername> -dxPassword <dxPassword> -importPath <importPath> -virtualPortalContext <virtualPortalContext>
 ```

+## Editable fields in CSV

+In the .csv file, only the following fields are editable: target, field, and description.

 ## CSV file length limits

 Only the `ShortTextComponent` element type has an explicit maximum data length of 250 characters.
 This limit is visible in the CSV file under the `fieldLimit` column.